Occupational Therapy, Advanced Standing (O.T.D.)

 Additional Department Requirements

 Prerequisite Course Verification Form (required): The regular program requires that all applicants print and complete the OT Prerequisite Course Verification Form.
 All prerequisites must be completed at the time of application.
 Please email the form to the UNH Graduate School.
-If you have questions about using the form, please contact Barbara.White@unh.edu in the OT department.
-Those applying to the Advanced Standing program, or current and recently graduated UNH B.S. in Occupational Therapy students, do not have to submit the prerequisite verification form.
+If you have questions about using the form, please contact Gabrielle.Petruccelli@unh.edu in the OT department.
+Students who have completed all prerequisites will be reviewed more favorably, however, students may apply while still completing prerequisite courses.
+All prerequisites must be completed before beginning the program in the Summer semester.
+Prerequisite courses may be completed at any accredited college or university.

 Students who are currently in the UNH BS Occupational Therapy Program and applying to the Occupational Therapy Advanced Standing OTD Program should talk with their academic advisor in the Occupational Therapy Department regarding any questions on the application process.